fabrice1236/Windscribe-Port-Forwarding/README.md

 This script has been modified from Mibo5454's original to refresh the Windscribe Ephermeral port and set qBittorrents listening port automatically.

+# Disclaimer
-Disclaimer: Reports of using the script often can lead to account being temporarily disabled.
+Reports of using the script often can lead to account being temporarily disabled.
 Reduce usage to the minimum required timeframe

+# Description
+This fork updates JNUggets' script with bug fixes, .env functionality for more security and Discord bot capabilities to get a DM when the port is updated !

 ## Requirements

-* Python (Tested on 3.11.0)
+* Python (last tested on 3.11.0)
-* selenium Package (Tested on 4.19.0)
+* selenium Package (Last tested on 4.19.0)
-* qbittorrent-api Package (Tested on 2024.3.60)
+* qbittorrent-api Package (last tested on 2024.3.60)
-* python-dotenv Package (Tested on 1.0.1)
+* python-dotenv Package (last tested on 1.0.1)
+* discord.py Package (last tested on 2.3.2)

 ## Setup